DrakonForge/MeisterhauCardCreator/README.md

 # SwordCardCreator

-A tool for creating cards for untitled Sword Card Game.
+A suite of tools for creating cards for *Meisterhau!: The Duel*.

+This repo provides a set of `npm` commands which can technically be adapted for any card game, or even used individually.

 ## Initial Setup (Required)